sensu/sensu-docs/content/sensu-go/5.19/api/prune.md

 ### `/prune/v1alpha` (POST)

-The `/prune/v1alpha` API endpoint provides HTTP POST access to create a pruning command to delete resources that do not appear in a given set of Sensu objects from a file, URL, or STDIN.
+The `/prune/v1alpha` API endpoint provides HTTP POST access to create a pruning command to delete resources that are not specified in the request body.

 #### EXAMPLE {#prune-v1alpha-post-example}